 Fortunately, we are the generation that can solve these problems.
 For the first time, we have the tools to achieve industrial sustainability at our disposal: digital technology, automation, and green electricity.

 The most prominent innovation that is transforming humanity is digital technology.
-Think about the way digital technologies have revolutionised the way we work together and the way we live together.
+Think about the way digital technologies have revolutionized the way we work together and the way we live together.

 Digitalisation is already creating a more desirable future ⎯ a more human-centric existence with smart homes, smart buildings, smart manufacturing, smart infrastructure, and smart cities.
 These innovations use data and digital technologies to help us better share and conserve the resources we are consuming.